Artorias718/Pact/README.md

 # PactTests

-Contract tests made with Pact tool on Entando APIs
+Implementation of tests for API contracts based on Pact between the Entando App Builder Application (Consumer) and the Entando MAPP Engine Application (Provider).

 ## Getting Started